visrealm/pico9918/core/CONTRIBUTING.md

 - **Comments state what is not evident from the code, and nothing about how the code used to be.** A comment describing a change reads as noise the moment the change is old.
+- **`PICO9918` is the hardware, `pico9918-core` is this library.** The product name is always capitalised.
+The library's name is a package identifier, so it is always lowercase and hyphenated, including at the start of a sentence and in a host's UI beside title-cased names like `Classic99`.
+Never `PICO9918-CORE`, `PICO9918 Core` or `PICO9918core`. `core` on its own never means the library: core 0, the GPU core and the TMS9900 core are all in scope here, so write the name out.
+Where a hyphen cannot go, it is `pico9918_core` (the CMake project, `find_package`, the library file) or `pico9918::core` (what a consumer links).
+  The C API namespace stays `pico9918_`, not `pico9918_core_`.